Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Add hyperfine benchmarks alongside criterion for optimizer passes to mirror C++ tooling.
 - [ ] Wire the Rust optimizer into the CLI/FFI path behind a flag and start porting more C++ optimizer passes using e-graphs where beneficial.

-## Upcoming Milestone: Optimizer Integration in CLI/FFI
+## Active Milestone: Optimizer Integration in CLI/FFI
 Connect the Rust arithmetic optimizer to user-facing entry points with safety toggles and parity tests.

 Planned tasks: